-Read the guest post Sarah wrote for us here.
+Read the guest post about traveling with a 2-year old Sarah wrote for us.

 15. “I’ve always loved travelling and I’m incredibly fortunate that my 17 month old loves it too!
 Whether we’re at home in London or abroad, I watch her beautiful eyes light up with wonder when she sees new people and sights and sounds and even if she won’t remember these moments, I will and I know they will help shape her into an even more beautiful, open minded and considerate person.”

 16. “I’ve learned more traveling than in any classroom… It’s fun to see new places through the eyes of my 5 month old twins.
 They are amazed by the simplest sights that sometimes as an adult we take for granted.
 We want our babies to keep their sense of wonder and love traveling as much as we do.

 They were 3 months old when we took our first trip to beautiful Iceland.
 While the logistics of air travel with two were a little complex, the joy to get to see a new place was priceless.
 Overall, it was relatively easy to travel as long as they were fed, clean and able to take naps… here they woke up just in time to see the Geyser… wow!”

 Recommended Reading: Europe with babies and toddlers